 David Ebony

-David Ebony, is the editor of snapSHOT of the Art World.
-He is a longtime Art in America staff member.
-He has written for Art in America numerous features, reviews, and news items on a wide range of subject matter and artists, including Per Kirkeby, Piero Gilardi, Antoni Tàpies, and Katharina Grosse.
-Ebony has most recently become a columnist for the website Yale ARTbooks, Yale University Press.
-He has also written a number of exclusive articles for the A.i.A. website as well as Artnet.com.
-Ebony also contributes to Lacanian Ink, a journal of psychoanalysis and art.
-He is the author of monographs on a number of artists, including Emily Mason [Braziller, 2006]; Botero: Abu Ghraib [Prestel, 2006]; Craigie Horsfield: Relation [Jeu de Paume, 2006]; and Carlo Maria Mariani [Edition Volker Huber, 2002].
-Formerly a musician and songwriter, Ebony has had one of his 1983 compositions, “Gun Shaft City,” recently recorded by Bryan Ferry of Roxy Music fame, which was released in 2014.
-Recent exhibition catalogues produced by SNAP Editions featuring Ebony’s writing include Larry Poons: Momentum.
-Rock band, The Erasers MA Hunter College, New York Art in America editor 1991-2014
+David Ebony is the editor of snapSHOT of the Art World and a longtime Art in America staff member.
+He has written numerous features, reviews, and news items on artists including Per Kirkeby, Piero Gilardi, Antoni Tàpies, and Katharina Grosse.
+Ebony is also a columnist for the website Yale ARTbooks, Yale University Press.
+Ebony also contributes to Lacanian Ink, a journal of psychoanalysis and art, and Artnet.
+He is the author of monographs on a number of artists, including Emily Mason (Braziller, 2006); Botero: Abu Ghraib (Prestel, 2006); Craigie Horsfield: Relation (Jeu de Paume, 2006); and Carlo Maria Mariani (Edition Volker Huber, 2002).
+A former musician and songwriter, Ebony's 1983 composition "Gun Shaft City" was recorded by Roxy Music's Bryan Ferry and released in 2014.

 Nick Cave at Jack Shainman Gallery